-Before fitting a chart, it is recommended that the chart drive is switched off, as follows:
+Before fitting a chart, the chart drive must be switched off, as follows:

 - a.
-Operate the 'Home' hard key.

-- b.
-Operate the 'CHART' softkey.

-- c.
-Operate the ON/OFF softkey.

-- d.
-Operate the OFF softkey and wait until the top line of the display reads 'Printer is off line'

-- d.
-Operate the PARK softkey and ensure that the print cartridge parks at the centre of travel.
+Operate the 'Home' hard key. - b.
+Operate the 'CHART' softkey. - c.
+Operate the ON/OFF softkey, then the OFF or FAST OFF softkey. - d.
+When 'Printer is off line' appears, operate the PARK softkey and wait until the print cartridge parks somewhat to the right of centre. - e.
 Note the position of the ADVANCE softkey.